How to help children regulate their emotions

 validate and empathise

 Normalise their feelings and show you understand what they’re going through.
-You can empathise by acknowledging that what they are feeling is difficult or might feel uncomfortable in their bodies, and explain you’ve felt that too.
-Reassuring children that everyone feels difficult feelings sometimes helps normalise their experience and makes it easier for them to empathise when they see others feeling upset.
+You can empathise with your child by acknowledging that what they are feeling is difficult or might feel uncomfortable in their bodies, and explain you’ve felt that too.
+Reassuring children that everyone feels difficult feelings sometimes helps normalise their experience and makes it easier for them to show empathy when they see others feeling upset.
 For more tips on encouraging your child’s empathy, read this.

 avoid rushing to distraction or solutions